 Students are assigned an adviser upon registration.
-Advisers may be changed at the request of the student or faculty member, with the approval of the division dean and Vice President of Academic Affairs.
+Advisers may be changed at the request of the student or faculty member, with the approval of the division dean and Chief Academic Officer.

 Students are encouraged to counsel often with the Registrar, their advisers, and other faculty members.
-Although faculty advisers are available for counseling at any time, special attention is given to guidance at the time of enrollment for each term, at the time of distribution of mid-term grades, and at times when any special difficulties of students are reported by other staff members.
+Although faculty advisers are available for counseling at any time, special attention is given to guidance at the time of enrollment for each term, at the time of distribution of mid-term grades, and at times when any special difficulties of students are reported by other staff